krzemienski/awesome-from-stars/README.md

 * [Rishi-Bidani/local-cloud](https://github.com/Rishi-Bidani/local-cloud): Turn any computer at home into a cloud for easy sharing of files across your devices.
 * [MatchbookLab/local-persist](https://github.com/MatchbookLab/local-persist): Create named local volumes that persist in the location(s) you want
 * [mudler/LocalAGI](https://github.com/mudler/LocalAGI): 100% Local AGI with LocalAI
 * [mudler/LocalAI](https://github.com/mudler/LocalAI): :robot: The free, Open Source alternative to OpenAI, Claude and others.
 Self-hosted and local-first.
 Drop-in replacement for OpenAI,  running on consumer-grade hardware.
 No GPU required.
 Runs gguf, transformers, diffusers and many more models architectures.
-It allows to generate Text, Audio, Video, Images.
-Also with voice cloning capabilities
+Features: Generate Text, Audio, Video, Images, Voice Cloning, Distributed inference
 * [go-skynet/LocalAI-frontend](https://github.com/go-skynet/LocalAI-frontend): None
 * [PromtEngineer/localGPT](https://github.com/PromtEngineer/localGPT): Chat with your documents on your local device using GPT models.
 No data leaves your device and 100% private.
 * [ghostwords/localore](https://github.com/ghostwords/localore): Wagtail-based CMS and Ansible playbooks for Localore: Finding America